UPDATED: NOVEMBER 02, 2022 | 2 MIN READ

 Cheapest health plan in Washington D.C. with an HSA option

 Health Savings Accounts are great options for those with low medical costs.
-They are pre-tax contributions that are essentially savings accounts you only use if you have medical costs.
+They are pre-tax contributions, essentially savings accounts you only use if you have medical expenses.

 Cheapest HMO/PPO/POS health insurance plans in Washington D.C.

-There is various health insurance in Washington D.C, including HMO and PPO.
+There is various health insurance in Washington D.C, including HMOs and PPOs.
 The cheapest HMO is with BlueChoice HMO Standard Bronze at $7,500.
 The cheapest PPO is BluePreferred PPO Standard Bronze, also $7,500.

 What’s the average cost of health insurance in D.C.?